willow708/Image-Maker/README.md

 Image1.php is for 1920x1080 pictures in FULL HD.
 To keep from having to reset the viewer every time you start a new shell, put export DISPLAY=:0 in your ~/.bashrc or your ~/.zshrc, then: source ~/.bashrc

+And with klingai.com, you can make videos with the image to video feature!